growdigital/forestgarden.wales/content/article/reservoir.md

 **Grand total about £2,900**

 Obviously, cheaper per reservoir for more reservoirs.
 Cheaper than a borehole (£10-15k)!
-Can use cheaper liner.
+Can also use cheaper liner and do some of the installation yourself.